HiltonRosenfeld/ai-as-an-api/README.md

 <br />

-## Configure environment .env file
+## Configure Astra connection .env file
 Now you need to prepare a configuration file to give the API all required parameters to connect to the database.
 Fortunately, the Astra CLI has you covered and will automate most of it for you: all you need is to run a couple of commands.

 **Use the `work-shell` for these commands.**